 UNSATISFACTORY (0%) NEEDS IMPROVEMENT (25%) SATISFACTORY (50%) EXEMPLARY (100%) EXPLORATION (25%) Submission not relevant to checkpoint or repeat submission.
 No noticeable exploration.
 Some exploration.
 Noticeable exploration.
 IMPROVEMENT (25%) Submission not relevant to checkpoint or repeat submission.
-No noticeable improvement from previous week.
+Little improvement from previous week.
 Some improvement from previous week.
 Noticeable improvement from previous week.
-REQUIREMENTS (25%) Submission not relevant to checkpoint or repeat submission.
-None met.
+REQUIREMENTS (25%) None met or submission not relevant to checkpoint or repeat submission.
+Few met.
 Some met.
 All met.
 SUBMISSION (25%) Over a week late.
 Over two days late.
 Up to two days late.
-On time project rubric (100 points total)
+Submitted on time.